nolibc/zenburn-m/README.md

 # Zenburn M Colorscheme

-A modified, Lua version of of Zenburn colorscheme for Neovim.
+A modified, Lua version of Zenburn colorscheme for Neovim.

 ### Plugin Support